CharlesGueunet/vimmic/README.md

 One again, use the _$HOME/.vimrc.local_ for configuration.<br>
 If you think your customization might be usefull for other people, please consider [Contributions](#contrib)

+If you want to have a persistant undo (recover at vim startup) create a .undodir folder in your _$HOME

 ## Navigation

  *(try to use buffer navigation, cool with [nerdTree](https://github.com/scrooloose/nerdtree) ((Leader n))*